cyclopage/ODT-2026-Polybeep/README.md

 Describe the final version of your project.

 **Response:**
-`[Chopsticks Arcade is a physical, panel-based two-player strategy device built around an ESP32 microcontroller.
-The player faces a button panel with four tactile inputs representing the two hands in play, and two sets of LEDs displaying live finger counts for both sides.
-A servo-driven rotating shaft mounted on the enclosure displays the selected AI character as a physical graphic face.
-Before play begins, the player selects an AI opponent through a companion mobile app connected via Bluetooth, which signals the servo to rotate to the corresponding character face.
-Once the match starts, the app is set aside and all interaction happens entirely through the physical device — buttons to move, LEds to track state, and a buzzer to signal moves, eliminations, and round outcomes.
+`[Choppy Beeps is a physical, panel-based two-player strategy device built around an ESP32 microcontroller.
+The player faces a button panel with four tactile inputs representing the two hands in play, and four sets of RGB strips displaying live finger counts for both sides.
+A servo-driven rotating shaft mounted on the enclosure displays the selected AI character as a physical graphic.
+Before play begins, the player selects an AI opponent through a companion mobile app / website connected via Wifi, which signals the servo to rotate to the corresponding character face.
+Once the match starts, the app is set aside and all interaction happens entirely through the physical device — buttons to move, RGBs to track state, and a buzzer to signal moves, eliminations, and round outcomes.
 The AI responds automatically after each player move, with behavior determined by the character selected.
 A reset button returns the system to a neutral state for immediate replay.]`

 ## 18.2 What Works Well
-- `[The button-to-LED interaction is immediately legible — players understand which buttons correspond to which hands without instruction, and the finger count display reads naturally from the first move]`
-- `[The AI response timing feels intentional and readable, creating a genuine sense of turn-taking rather than instant or arbitrary machine behavior]`
+- `[The button-to-RGB interaction — The RGBs immidiately respond to the buttons and establish hthe intuitive connection between the buttons and the lights as points ]`
 - `[The servo rotation successfully externalises character selection as a physical event, making the choice of opponent feel like a tangible, deliberate action rather than a menu selection]`
+- `[The Buzzers react appropriately to the buttons, win/loss events]`
+- - `[The AI modes adequately execute their abilities]`

 ## 18.3 What Still Needs Improvement
 - `[The servo positioning occasionally requires recalibration, as minor misalignment can leave the shaft between two character faces rather than cleanly presenting one]`
 - `[Audio feedback is functional but undifferentiated — buzzer sounds currently serve as confirmation cues but do not yet reflect the personality or difficulty of the active AI character]`
-- `[The companion app handles character selection but the Bluetooth pairing process adds friction at the start of a session, slowing down the first interaction before play begins]`

 ## 18.4 What Changed From the Original Plan
 How did the project change from the initial idea?